asciidisco/Backbone.Rpc/README.md

 ## Backbone.Rpc

+> This repository is looking for a maintainer.
+Please open an issue if you want to help.

 Plugin for using the backbone js library with json-rpc instead of the native REST implementation

 This Plugin is not actively maintained anymore, PRs will be merged, but no further issues will be resolved.